astronomer/2.4-enablement-exercises/README.md

 - `ex_3_upload_files` is an incomplete DAG which is supposed to upload all files in `include/ex_3/` to an S3 bucket using dynamic task mapping over the `LocalFilesystemToS3Operator`.
 - `ex_3_zip_dag` is the incomplete downstream DAG reading the file names and their contents and writing a modified version of the files to `include/ex_3/solutions/`.

-> Task: Complete the DAGs using dynamic task mapping.
+> Task: Complete the DAGs using dynamic task mapping to create one task for each combination of filename and file content.

 ### Exercise 4 - Dynamic Task Mapping - map and expand kwargs

 In `dags/exercise_4_dynamic_tasks` there is a DAG which is creating several yml and txt files in an S3 bucket.

 > Task: Use dynamic task mapping over the S3CopyObjectOperator to sort the files by filetype into a "yml bucket" and a "txt bucket".
+The goal is to have one dynamically mapped task combination of source_bucket_key and dest_bucket_key.

 Hint: a very similar use case can be found in the "Transforming mapped data" section of the offical documentation.